ER-Visualizer/Visualizer/deliverables/iteration-02.review.md

  * Parsing CSV data

 #### Goals and/or tasks that were planned but not met/completed:
  * We were unable to create functionality to allow a user to edit the details of a node.
-This wasy mainly because there were many features that we needed to implement and this one was not a priority for this deliverable since we were focused on making sure hard coded node values worked before allowing user customizatioln.
+This was mainly because there were many features that we needed to implement and this one was not a priority for this deliverable since we were focused on making sure hard coded node values worked before allowing user customization.
  * Another task that we were not able to complete was setting up Travis CI because it requires authentication, which we are currently in the process of getting.
  * Although we have many independent aspects of the system working, the full integration of the different parts is not completed yet.
-This is because we prioritized on making the individual parts work correcly first and have not gotten to integrating all of the parts yet.
+This is because we prioritized on making the individual parts work correctly first and have not gotten to integrating all of the parts yet.

 #### How was your product demo?
  * How did you prepare your demo?